nteract/nteract.io/README.md

 yarn dev
 ```

+The `yarn dev` command starts a server locally.
+Navigate to `localhost:8080` in
+your browser to view a development version of the site.

 ## Deployment

 We run [nteract.io](https://nteract.io/) on [now.sh](https://zeit.co/now).
 If your PR gets merged, it will automatically get deployed and if successful aliased as the 🆕 nteract.io. 🎉